DeskproApps/docusign/SETUP.md

 Once you're done click save.

+⚠️ To view the setup guide after installing the app, click on the Docusign app from the "Available". tab

 ## Prepare Your App For Review (For Production Accounts)
 To use the Docusign integration in a production environment, your app must first be reviewed and approved by Docusign.
 At this stage, your app’s `Go Live Status` will likely show as `Not Started`.